OneMadGypsy/serialz/README.md

 ____

 In `serialz.py` is a constant named `UNRESTRICTED`.
 This is used by the unpickler as a filter of allowed types to unpickle.
-It is currently set as `(bool, int, float, str, bytes, bytearray, list, tuple, dict, set)`
+It is currently set as `(type, bool, int, float, str, bytes, bytearray, list, tuple, dict, set)`

 ## example: